sylvaincom/medgan-tips/README.md

 Here is the link to Edward Choi's `medgan` on GitHub: https://github.com/mp2893/medgan.
 Congrats to his excellent work.

-In this markdown, I add a few very basic details that can help run `medgan`.
+In this markdown, I add a few very basic details that complete Choi's README and can help run `medgan`.
 My specs: Windows 10.
 I would like to thank [@ZwAnto](https://github.com/ZwAnto) for his advice.
 The goal here is just to run it, not to obtain useful results: we try to minimize the computing time.

 ### 1) Process the MIMIC-III dataset with `process_mimic.py`.